Skip to main content

 Building services

 8.1.2.1.
-(1) Subject to Sentence (2), before demolition of a building or part of a building is commenced, building services other than water supply for fire fighting shall be terminated at a point located outside the building or part under demolition.
+(1) Except as required in Sentence (2) and except for water supplies for firefighting, building services shall be terminated at a point located outside the building or part thereof under demolition.

 Firewatch